SDVentures/Contour/README.md

 ### Caching

-To control the caching of Request/Reply queries the tag ‘caching’ is used.
+To control the caching of Request/Reply queries the tag 'caching' is used.

 You can enable caching by setting attribute to ‘enabled’.
 At the requested side response is cached by the key, which is generated on the basis of the request body.
-Caching time is defined by the responder at the ‘Reply’.
+Caching time is defined by the responder at the 'Reply'.

-‘Publisher/Subscriber’ requests are not cached.
+'Publisher/Subscriber' requests are not cached.

 ```xml
 <endpoint name="point1" connectionString="amqp://localhost:5672/">